-After spending 10 years in a classroom here at Montclare Children’s School, 9 of those years as a Head Teacher in a 2s classroom, I am thrilled to be Montclare’s new Director of Admissions.
-Beginning in 2013, Candida Gray, Montclare’s founding Admissions Director, began mentoring me, leaving me prepared and excited to take on this new role.
+After spending 10 years in a classroom here at Montclare Children’s School, 9 of those years as a Head Teacher in a 2s classroom, I am thrilled to be Montclare’s Director of Admissions.
+Beginning in 2013, Candida Gray, Montclare’s founding Admissions Director, began mentoring me, leaving me prepared and excited to take on this exciting role.

 As a professional singer/songwriter, music was my life.
 That is, until I had children!
-Eleven years ago, I joined the administrative staff of Montclare while my sons were enrolled.
+In 2005, I joined the administrative staff of Montclare while my sons were enrolled.
 It has been years since they moved on to their big-boy school, The Lycée Français de NY, and yet, here I remain.
 Initiating their academic journey at Montclare was one of the greatest gifts I could offer my children.
 I owe my parents that same debt as a 12 year veteran of The Chapin School and a Barnard graduate.

 My boys genuinely loved coming to Montclare each day and perceived learning to be fun thanks to their extraordinary teams of teachers.
 They continue to love school (I pinch myself daily).
 Just as my children discovered the joys of learning at Montclare, I have found great joy in working as a part of this vibrant community of administrators, teachers and families.
 Although, I never could have guessed how much I would love working in a preschool, now I simply can’t imagine working anywhere else.
 And yes, if you hear singing in the hallways, on the Montclare CD and at graduation – that’d be me!

-I am so excited to join the administrative team at Montclare Children’s School this summer!
 With my Master’s Degree in Education from Columbia’s Teachers College, I engaged in further studies in Educational Leadership at Manhattanville College.
 This 8-year tenure followed working for 9 years as a Head Teacher in various programs.

 I am delighted to be joining the wonderful Montclare administration team.
 I have happily been collaborating with children for over 20 years.
 I am joining Montclare after teaching for over a decade at Stephen Wise Free Synagogue ECC on the Upper West Side.
 I hold a M.S. in Early Childhood Education from Hunter College and a B.A. in Theater and Speech from Wagner College.
 I have had the honor and privilege of studying early childhood education in Reggio Emilia, Italy; Boulder, Colorado; and the Cyert Center at Carnegie Melon University.
 I am an adjunct professor in the Education Department at Hunter College.